 I’ve gathered all of my favorite 21 Day Fix staples in one place for you–the best news is that most of them arrive in 2 days with Amazon Prime!

 Do I need Shakeology for 21 Day Fix?

 Absolutely not–you don’t need any shakes to successfully do the 21 Day Fix.
 Some Beachbody “coaches” (I put that in quotes because in the Beachbody world, coach means a salesperson.
-They do not have any training in exercise science or nutrition, and it drives me a bit batty that they are referred to as coaches) will have you thinking that Shakeology drinks are necessary for the fix, but they’re not at all.
+They do not have any training in exercise science or nutrition) will have you thinking that Shakeology drinks are necessary for the fix, but they’re not at all.
 Beachbody salespeople are paid a percentage of the sales they make, so when you buy Shakeo from a Beachbody rep, they’re making money.

 The 21 Day Fix food list has foods listed in order from healthiest (on the top) to least healthy (on the bottom).
 Shakeology is not at the top of the food list.
 Some Shakeology contains cane sugar, which technically isn’t even approved on the Fix–soooooo do what you’d like with that information.